versoul/influence_scraper/README.md

 docker run -d -p 9090:9090 influence_scraper
 ```

-To access the quiz-server open http://<ip>:9090 where <ip> is the ip address of the docker host.
+To access the server open http://<ip>:9090 where <ip> is the ip address of the docker host.

 ###Job to be done